yale-swe/f22-yalenav/README.md

 # Disclaimer

 This is a W.I.P.!
 Any suggestions for improvement?
-[Please submit an issue](https://github.com/yale-swe/f22-yalenav/issues) on our Github
+[Please submit an issue](https://github.com/yale-swe/f22-yalenav/issues).